-Kevin graduated with his MA in creative writing in 1979.
+Kevin graduated with an MA in creative writing in 1979.
 A professor in the English Department told him that even if he had a doctorate in English, he would never find a teaching job in the shrinking market.
 Since Kevin loved the life of writing, reading, and teaching, he enrolled in the Davis PhD program.
 He claims the classes, the written exams, the oral exams, and the dissertation were easy enough—but the language exams in Italian and Spanish almost sent him off to pursue a career in sports radio.
 The university coughed up its ounce of mercy, and Kevin passed each on the third try.

 In 1985, he and Amy visited Florence, Italy, where he taught modern poetry and wrote his dissertation about the contemporary long poem.
-There, they regularly scraped up enough lira to drink coffee and chianti with the poet Ralph Black, now director of the Brockport Writers Forum, and Stein scholar Jane Bowers, now provost of John Jay College.In 1987, their son Joe was born.
-The following year, Kevin began a tenure-track job teaching literature at Cal Poly in San Luis Obispo.
-Since 2006, when Stan Rubin and Judith Kitchen hired him, he’s been especially happy to teach during summers with the inspiring colleagues at the Rainier Writing Workshop, where he happily remains among a dynamic group of faculty and students currently directed by poet Rick Barot.
+There, they regularly scraped up enough lira to drink coffee and chianti with the poet Ralph Black, now director of the Brockport Writers Forum, and Stein scholar Jane Bowers, retired provost of John Jay College.In 1987, their son Joe was born.
+The following year, Kevin began a tenure-track job teaching literature at Cal Poly San Luis Obispo.
+Later, in 2006, Stan Rubin and Judith Kitchen hired him to teach summers at the Tacoma, Washington, Rainier Writing Workshop, where he happily remains among a dynamic group of faculty and students currently directed by poet Rick Barot.